-Property and equipment, excluding land, quarry land and construction in progress, are stated at cost less accumulated depreciation and amortization and any impairment losses.
+Property and equipment, excluding land and quarry land, are stated at cost less accumulated depreciation and amortization and any impairment losses.
 Land and quarry land are stated at cost less any impairment losses.
-Construction in progress is stated at cost and is not depreciated until such time the relevant assets are completed and ready for intended use.
+Land and quarry land are not subject to depreciation.

 The initial cost of property and equipment is comprised of the purchase price and costs directly attributable to bringing the assets to their intended use.
 The cost of self-constructed assets includes the cost of materials and direct labor, any other costs directly attributable to bringing the asset to a working condition for its intended use, and the costs of dismantling and removing the items and restoring the site on which they are located.
-Borrowing costs related to the acquisition or construction of qualifying assets are capitalized as part of that asset.